jsalinasf/cheat_sheets/dockerCommands.md

 	docker login repository_dns_name_or_ip

-You can download a docker hub registry image and run it locally in your datacenter.
+Docker Registry is an application that yuou can download and use it internally on your own datacenter.
 Registries installed on prem, will use port 5000